-Your ProtoSounds equipped engine features an operator controlled passenger station sound set.
-Once activated, this easy to use feature plays digitally reproduced sounds of a passenger station whenever you stop your engine in the neutral position at a train station on your layout.
+Your ProtoSound® equipped engine features an operator controlled freight yard sound set.
+Once activated, this easy-to-use feature plays the sound of freight yard activitities whenever the operator parks the engine in the neutral position.

-ARMING THE PASSENGER SOUNDS FEATURE
+ARMING THE FREIGHT YARD FEATURE

-Before the passenger station sounds can be heard, ProtoSounds must activate the feature so that the next time the engine enters the neutral position, the sounds can play, The feature can be activated one of two ways.
+Before FYS can be heard.
+ProtoSound® must be told to activate the feature the next time the engine enters the neutral position.
+This can be accomplished in one of two ways.